Elevation: 10,420 ft

 This peak is not officially named and is often referred to as the Fremont County High Point.
 As a county high point, this remote peak sees a significant number of climbs each year.
 Be advised that the Henrys Lake Range is located just west of Yellowstone National Park.
 As part of the greater Yellowstone ecosystem, it is prime habitat for grizzly bears.
 In fact, my climbing partners and I were charged by a young grizzly on the day the day we climbed Targhee Peak.
 We highly recommend that you visit the National Park Service’s Staying Safe Around Bears page before venturing into the Henrys Lake Range.
 USGS Targhee Peak

 Mile Creek Trail (see the description of this approach under Targhee Peak).

 South Ridge, Class 2

-Date of Climb: 8/18/17.
 Leave the Continental Divide Trail (CDT) at the top of a meadow/gully just before it crosses the Northwest Ridge of Targhee Peak at the “Targhee Divide” (9,980 feet).
 Scramble up the grassy, wet gully (it may have a snowfield in it just below the ridge) to reach the South Ridge of North Targhee Peak just northeast of Point 10130.
-While you can also scramble to the South Ridge directly from “Targhee Divide,” it’s a more difficult (Class 3) scramble through an unpleasant mix of thick pines, krummholz, and blocky rock.
+While you can also scramble to the South Ridge directly from “Targhee Divide,” it’s a more difficult scramble (Class 3) through an unpleasant mix of thick pines, krummholz, and blocky rock.